 Google looks at the keyword density, and a high density of one keyword might indicate keyword spamming.
 That’s why you should mix it up with your related keywords and even try to add in a bunch of other keywords.

-Let’s get deeper into keyword research by understanding first the search intent behind a search query.
+Let’s get deeper into keyword research by first understanding the search intent behind a search query.

 1. Understand the search intent behind keywords